CarnegieT/TheHappyHourApp/README.md

       1. Click the Sign-In button and sign in with a google account.
           - Note: only signed in users can search for cocktails
       2. To search for recipes click on the "Recipe Search" button and enter an alcohol type into the search bar (ie: Rum, Tequila, etc).
-          - A list of up to siz recipes will then be displayed using the type of alcohol enetered.
+          - A list of up to six recipes will then be displayed using the type of alcohol entered.
+      3. To view popular recipes clik on the "Popular Recipes" button.
+          - A list of up to six recipes will then be displayed.
       3. Now you can create these delicious drinks!